 The large banks have enhanced their margins by offering a full range of services to retail, small and large corporate customers, and through international diversification.
 Owing to their size, global presence and reputation, they can access funds more cheaply than the regional banks and can often offer funds to their customers at a slight premium because of the additional services provided.
-The large banks also have greater access to the international markets for funding because of their size and consequent reputation-which is often a key factor in the Euro-markets for example.
+The large banks also have greater access to the international markets for funding because of their size and consequent reputation-which is often a key factor in the Euromarkets for example.

-5 Why did bank net interest margin fall from 2000 to 2011?
+5 Why did bank net interest margin fall from 2000 to 2013?
 Why wasn't bank ROE affected?
 LO 2.4

 Australian bank net interest margins have been falling since the 1980s due to deregulation of the financial markets and new technologies as well as regulatory change and the focus on improvements in quality capital.
 However, their return on equity has remained at a long-term average of 16 per cent.
-Total bank returns are made up of interest income and fee income, and fee income has represented one quarter of bank operating income since 2004.
-With the introduction of the Financial Claims Scheme (government deposit guarantee) and the higher capital required under Basel III, it could be expected that ROE will fall after 2013 when the first parts of Basel III comes into effect.
+Total bank returns are made up of interest income and fee income, and fee income has represented one-quarter of bank operating income since 2004.